Events Home - Sandpoint Online - Sandpoint, Idaho

 16 Live Music with Aaron Golay & the Original Sin.
 Show starts at 9 p.m. at the 219 Lounge, 219 First Ave.
 21+ can enjoy an evening of free, live music with Aaron Golay & the Original Sin.

-17 Shakespeare In the Park.
-Join Montana Shakespeare in the Parks for FREE performances of Shakespeare's Henry V and As You Like It.
+17 Shakespeare In the Park: Henry V. Join Montana Shakespeare in the Parks for FREE performances of Shakespeare's Henry V and As You Like It.
 Pack a picnic, grab your friends, and enjoy this world class performance!
 Performances are FREE, and seating is first come, first served.
-We ask that tall chairs sit further back to allow those on blankets and in short chairs to see.
+It is asked that tall chairs sit further back to allow those on blankets and in short chairs to see.
 Show will be held at Lakeview Park, or the inclement weather location is Sandpoint Middle School.
 5 p.m.
 Show on the 17th would be Henry V, and on the 19th for As You Like It.
 Shakespeareintheparks.org/menu/full-schedule.

 22 Historic Walking Tours.
 Every Friday at 11 a.m. you can join a knowledgeable tour guide at Elevate Realty, 212 N. First Ave. for a one-hour tour of downtown Sandpoint.
 Though rooted in key narratives about the people and events that have shaped Sandpoint over the past 150 years, each docent adds their own favorite anecdotes to the tour, meaning no two are exactly alike!
 Tickets are required and can be purchased here. $15 for adults, $5 for youth. o see.
 Show will be held at Lakeview Park, or the inclement weather location is Sandpoint Middle School.
 5 p.m.
 Show on the 17th would be Henry V, and on the 19th for As You Like It.
 Shakespeareintheparks.org/menu/full-schedule.